The Ultimate Japan Bucket List: 30 Unmissable Experiences

 Plan your visit to the food capital of Japan with this fun Osaka itinerary.

-Experience JAPOW, the Fluffy Japanese Powder
+Experience Fluffy Japanese Powder

 I was spoiled by having my first-ever ski experience in Japan in 2013.